 Cost of dental implants in Vietnam

-In Vietnam, with only $900 to $1700 in your pocket, you could receive the high quality, full-package treatment with a credentialed dental implant expert in one of the top-notch international accredited dental clinics.
+The low cost (ranges from $900 – $1700) with high quality has made Vietnam such a potential candidate for the best country for dental implants.
+You could receive the high quality, full-package treatment with a credentialed dental implant expert in one of the top-notch international accredited dental clinics.
 Compare those prices with the ones of US clinics above.
 And remember that the savings are much greater with multiple implants or full-arch implants.

 |Dental Implant Costs||Vietnam Cost (USD)||US/Australia Average Cost (USD)|